Best Thermometer of 2021

 Accuracy is the degree to which any given reading by a product represents someone's true temperature.
 That is, if you have a fever of 100.5 degrees Fahrenheit, you want confidence that your thermometer will tell you that your temperature is 100.5 degrees.
 We prioritized accuracy as the most important metric for a thermometer.
 During testing, all of the models performed very well.
 When used as directed, we would gladly rely on any of them to tell us whether or not we had a fever.

-The three highest performing models in this review were the F-Dox V2X Non-Contact, iHealth No-Touch Infrared Forehead, and Goodbaby Touchless.
+This review's three highest performing models were the F-Dox V2X Non-Contact, iHealth No-Touch Infrared Forehead, and Goodbaby Touchless.
 The first two were accurate and also had zero variance from reading to reading (while the Goodbaby had a couple that varied by a tenth of a degree).

 The next tier includes models like the Vicks SpeedRead V912US, Boncare 10-Second Digital, and Geratherm Mercury-Free Oral Glass.
 These models were also highly accurate with a reading-to-reading variance of a couple of tenths of a degree (about 2-4x more than the Goodbaby Touchless).